JDrinkH2O/lennys-custom-clues/README.md

 A RuneLite plugin for capturing game state data for community-run clue scroll puzzles in Old School RuneScape.

-## Plugin Functionality
+## Using the Plugin as a Player

-As a player, set an event key given to you by your event host.
-Only when a valid event key is set, this plugin automatically captures the player's complete game state when specific trigger events occur.
-The captured data includes the player's location coordinates, inventory contents, and worn equipment.
-This information is sent to the Lenny's Labyrinth backend API, compared to the stored answer restrictions defined for the provided event key, and gives the player fireworks and a reward message if they have guessed correctly.
+As a player, you will have received some kind of riddle along with an event key from a fellow player, clean leader, or similar.
+Click the **"Set Event Key"** button and provide the key to begin playing.
+Once a valid event key is set, the client will capture information like worn equipment, inventory, and location when the player does things like dig, emote, and interact with Gielinor.
+This information is sent to a backend server where the answer for your event key is stored, and you will be alerted if you solve their riddle!

-As an event host, you can click the "Create a new Answer" button in the plugin panel to open the Answer Builder window.
-This allows you to create a new event to be stored in the event database.
-You will choose an event key, answer requirements, and the reward message to be sent to players upon completion.

-**Key Features:**
-- Automatic game state capture on various trigger events
-- JSON-formatted output for easy processing
-- Console logging and side panel display
-- Real-time trigger detection and logging
-- Event Key management for conditional capture control
-- Answer Builder window for creating custom puzzles

-## Event Key Management
+## Event Management

-The plugin includes Event Key management buttons in its side panel interface.
-The event key serves as a conditional gate for all game state capture operations:

-- **Purpose**: Allows users to control when game state should be captured
+Event hosts can create and manage custom puzzle events through the plugin's event management interface.
+This system allows hosts to design puzzle solutions, track participant progress, and edit existing events.

+### Creating Events

+1. Click the **"Create a new event"** button in the plugin panel
+2. The Answer Builder dialog opens, allowing you to:
+   - Define reward text that players receive upon solving the puzzle
+   - Add constraints (location, inventory, equipment, actions, etc)
+   - Submit the event to the server with a unique event key **and a secret key** which is required to manage your event later
+4. Share the event key with players so they can participate

+See the [Answer Builder](#answer-builder) section for detailed information about creating puzzles.

+### Managing Existing Events

+Event hosts can view and edit their existing events using the **"Manage existing event"** button:

+#### Loading an Event

+1. Click **"Manage existing event"** in the plugin panel
+2. Enter your **Event Key** and **Secret Key** (both are required)
+3. Click **"Load Event"** to retrieve the event information

+**Important**: You choose a secret key when you first create an event, and it is not changeable.
+Keep it secure as it's required for all management operations.

+#### Event Information View

+Once an event is loaded, the Event Information dialog displays:

+**Answer Summary**
+- Reward text players receive when they solve the puzzle
+- Required trigger action (e.g., "Dig with a spade")
+- List of all constraints defining the solution

+**Leaderboard**
-- **UI**: Three buttons manage the event key state:
+- Ranked table of all players who have solved the event
-  - "Set Event Key" - Opens a dialog to enter an event key
+- Player names (RSN)
+- Completion timestamps (displayed in your local time)
+- Shows "No players have solved this event yet" if no completions

+**Available Actions**
+- **Edit Answer**: Modify the event's reward text or constraints
-  - "Unset Event Key" - Clears the current event key
+- **Close**: Exit the event information view

+#### Editing Events

+From the Event Information dialog, click **"Edit Answer"** to:
+- Update the reward text
+- Modify existing constraints
+- Add or remove constraints
-  - "Change Event Key" - Opens a dialog to change the existing event key
+- Submit changes to the server using the same event key and secret key
-- **Requirement**: Must contain non-whitespace text for any capture to occur
-- **Behavior**: When empty, all trigger events are silently ignored
-- **Debug Mode**: When debug mode is enabled in plugin settings, skipped captures will show debug messages in the game chat
-- **JSON Integration**: The event key value is included in all captured game state JSON under the `event_key` field

 ## Current Trigger Events